lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

 - ensemble_5_runs.py
   - Ensemble the model prediction results from multiple runs (averaging them) to yield final model predictions.
 We ensembled five different runs in this paper.
 - notebook
-  - the jupyter notebook that creates the figures in the manuscript and their corresponding data files. (coming shortly)
+  - the jupyter notebook that creates the figures in the manuscript and their corresponding data files.
+(Updated in progress)
 # Run main.py
 ### Training
 Running main.py will train a global model on only basins contained in a txt file under `data/`.
 The loss function is the basin average NSE loss.
 The results will be stored under `runs/`.
 To specifiy the model set up (architecture and static vector options) as well as other basic arguments, see below.